Can Cause A Stroke Because Plaque Build-Up Can Eventually Restrict Blood Flow To The Brain

 Another technique for diagnosis is through Magnetic Resonance Angiography (MRA) where pictures of your carotid artery are taken using a large magnet and radio waves.

 Yet another technique for diagnosis is Computed Tomography Angiography or CT Angiography, where a computer is used to produce two-dimensional and three-dimensional images from x-ray pictures of your carotid arteries.

 All these methods of diagnoses help the vascular specialist determine how much the blockage of the arteries has progressed and gather more details of a person’s carotid artery disease.

 Carotid Artery Disease Treatment

-Depending on the extent of the blockage of your carotid artery, our Riverview vascular doctors may simply recommend lifestyle adjustments, medication, non-surgical invasive procedures or, as a last resort, carotid artery bypass surgery.
+Depending on the extent of the blockage of your carotid artery, our Riverview vascular doctors may simply recommend lifestyle adjustments, medication, non-surgical minimally-invasive procedures or, if your condition is more serious, carotid endarterectomy (CEA) can be performed.

-The non-surgical methods that our vascular surgeons use offer quick recovery time, leave minimal to no scars and restore healthy blood flow to the brain, eliminating the risk of stroke.
+The minimally-invasive methods that our vascular surgeons use include angioplasty and stenting using a revolutionary procedure called TCAR (TransCarotid artery revascularization) offer quick recovery time and restore healthy blood flow to the brain, reducing the risk of stroke.